26 Apr On a Quest for the Perfect Athletic Shoe? Some Tips Before You Shop

 Maybe you’ve been buying updated pairs of the same favorites for years.
 Many shoe manufacturers make small, subtle tweaks to their models with each update; however, sometimes these changes will affect the way the shoes fit, feel, and function for you.
 If your old favorites aren’t feeling the same these days, it may be time to try out a new model.
 Ask a knowledgeable member of the sales team for a professional fitting – most specialty stores provide this service free of charge along with their recommendation.
 Another resource is your physical therapist.
 If you’ve been seeing a PT or you have questions about your balance, gait, or how to improve your movement, a PT can see what shoes you’re currently wearing and give you suggestions about what might help (or hurt) in terms of your next pair.

-Body One Physical Therapy is a locally-owned practice with five locations serving Central Indiana: Downtown Indianapolis, North Indianapolis, South Indianapolis, Fishers, and Zionsville.
+Body One Physical Therapy is a locally-owned practice with three locations serving Central Indiana: North Indianapolis, Fishers, and Zionsville.
 If you’re hoping to improve your physical fitness, health, and quality of life, we’d love to help.
 Call us today and make an appointment.